-- Encourage enhanced pedestrian and other non-vehicular connections across major arterials and connecting with the surrounding neighborhoods.
-A pedestrian circulation plan could be conducted to further identify areas of opportunity for enhanced pedestrian facilities. - 2.
+- Encourage enhanced pedestrian and other non-vehicular connections across collector roads, both major and minor, and connecting with the surrounding neighborhoods.
+A pedestrian circulation plan should be conducted to further identify areas of opportunity for enhanced pedestrian pathways.
+This plan should have a focus on connecting the key components of the public facilities and services described earlier in this document (Map 9). - 2.
 Examine the potential for neighborhood identification techniques such as, but not limited to, entrance wayfinding signage.
-Entrance signage could help to demark the boundaries of the Glen Allen area and wayfinding signage can help to tie all the sites of interest within the area together. - Utilize enhancement buffering on residential properties along main thoroughfares converted to non-residential uses to further demark the boundaries of the remainder of the residential neighborhood.
+Entrance signage could help to demark the boundaries of the Glen Allen area and wayfinding signage can help to tie all the sites of interest within the area together. - 3.
+Utilize enhancement buffering on residential properties along main thoroughfares converted to non-residential uses to further demark the boundaries of the remainder of the residential neighborhood.
 Buffers could consist of both vegetative and hardscape materials. - 4.
 Encourage residents to work with the County's Department of Community Revitalization to organize and conduct community cleanups and disseminate the Homeowner's Enhancement Guide. - 5.
-Encourage the retention of existing government services, as well as the creation of other civic spaces that encourage residents to gather. - 6.
-Encourage environmentally conscious development that utilizes new construction techniques to reduce impacts to the natural environment. - 7.
-Encourage the introduction of multi-modal transportation options.
-This could include pedestrian and bicycle facilities internal and external to neighborhoods.
+Encourage the retention of existing government services, as well as the creation of other civic spaces that encourage residents to gather.